Somanshu-Mahajan/frontend-is-not-my-forte/README.md

 *Tools for web cloning, inspection, and miscellaneous helpers.*
 - [Same.new](https://same.new/) – Clone other websites
 - [DarkCSS](https://darkcssweb.com/) – CSS tricks collection
 - [CSS Tricks Snippets](https://css-tricks.com/snippets/css/) – Collection of useful CSS tricks

+---

+##  Support
+If you find this list helpful, please consider giving it a ⭐ on GitHub!
+It helps others discover the project and motivates more updates.